CruzMRamirez/Project40-conversion/ReadMe.md

     - System specifications
         - Mac/Android/Windows
         - Version number
+- Issue Image
+    - add a picture if it's available

  **Make sure to add a tag!** When creating an issue add an appropriate tag.